Why the question 'can men get pregnant' is gaining attention following Senate discussions on abortion medication

 The ongoing legislative efforts to restrict access to abortion medications reflect a broader trend of increasing limitations on reproductive rights, which many advocates argue disproportionately affect marginalized communities, particularly women of color and low-income individuals.
 The discourse surrounding gender identity and reproductive health is also evolving, as society grapples with the implications of recognizing diverse gender identities.

 The question of whether men can become pregnant is not merely a biological inquiry; it intersects with discussions about gender identity, healthcare access, and the rights of transgender and non-binary individuals.
-Verma navigate these complexities, it becomes increasingly important to foster an inclusive dialogue that respects and acknowledges the diverse experiences of all patients.
+As these complexities are navigated, it becomes increasingly important to foster an inclusive dialogue that respects and acknowledges the diverse experiences of all patients.

 Adapting Healthcare for Gender Diversity Needs